We work with more than 300 partners to bring you better travel deals

 To ensure you get the cheapest price possible for a flight to Yokohama, you should look to book at least 23 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Yokohama?

 At the moment, Sunday is the most economical day to take a flight to Yokohama.
 Saturday is likely to be the most costly.

-At the moment, flights in the evening are likely to offer the best value for money for your Yokohama trip.
+At the moment, flights in the morning are likely to offer the best value for money for your Yokohama trip.
 A flight at midday will more often than not be of higher cost.

 The second most populous city in Japan after its close neighbour Tokyo, Yokohama is unashamedly tourist-centric.
 A maritime city with a rich legacy, Yokohama seamlessly blends traditional Japanese culture with a host of modern cosmopolitan touches such as first-class international eating establishments, cool jazz clubs and a wealth of local microbreweries.
 The main hub of the city is Minato Mirai, a vast urban area with an enviable waterfront location.
 Its name meaning ‘harbour of the future’, Minato Mirai is home to an extensive selection of major retail stores, modern hotels, fascinating museums and even an amusement park.
 Cosmo World boasts a selection of roller coaster rides and carnival attractions but is undoubtedly most famous for the huge Cosmo Ferris Wheel which dominates the city skyline alongside the iconic Landmark Tower.